 After a wonderful time at PRH, I stepped out into the bright NYC day.
 Onward, to continue the magical day!

 I then met with my agent Bill for lunch.
 It was my first time meeting him in person, though we’d spoken a number of times on the phone.
 We were so simpatico!
 Our lunch lasted nearly three hours.
 We talked about everything: books, publishing deals, shows, movies, travel, politics, the writing career.
 By the time we emerged from the restaurant, I couldn’t believe it was already almost three in the afternoon!
 And again, I was completely swept up into the conversation and living in the moment, so I forgot to take photos.
 Notice a trend??
-Too much excitement = no photos.
+Too much excitement = no photos or blurry photos.

 When we met up with our family that night for dinner at the fabulous L’Artusi, they told me I was smiling A LOT.
 I must’ve looked like a crazy lady, but I couldn’t stop flashing my chompers.